Disability Pride Month 2025

 • Join virtual breakout rooms to learn about current and future job opportunities

-• Our Recruiters will be available to provide resume recommendations and to discuss our employment application process
+• Our Recruiters will be available to provide resumes recommendations, and to discuss our employment application process

 Register: UCSF Disability Virtual Open House Registration

-Black and white photograph taking in April 1977 by Anthony Tusler showing disabled protesters participating in the "504 Sit-In" in front of the SF Federal Building with signs attached to their wheelchairs that read "We Shall Overcome."
+Black and white photograph taken by Anthony Tusler in April 1977 featuring disabled protesters participating in the "504 Sit-In" in front of the San Francisco Federal Building with signs attached to their wheelchairs that read "We Shall Overcome."

 Patient No More: People with Disabilities Securing Civil Rights